-Seminary (graduate school of theology) is not an easy-going place of Hallelujah.
+What does it mean to study in a graduate school of theology?
+Seminary is not an easy-going place of Hallelujah.
 It is not a place where you can simply strengthen your faith or learn more about it.
 Rather, it is a seriously demanding journey that you have to examine various subjects very critically, including yourself.

 Apostle Paul reminds us the importance of this kind of a critical spirit as he wrote in 1 Thess 5:21: "Test everything; hold fast to what is good."
 You don't have to believe someone because of his or her reputation.
 You have to test everything and tell others what you think is true.
 Eventually, after the test, you have to bear witness without fear or doubt.
 That is, "hold fast to what is good."